farbodsalimi/go-ssm/README.md

 # go-ssm

-A single binary for fetching AWS SSM parameters
+A single binary for fetching AWS SSM parameters.
+This library is a helper package for fetching secrets and injecting them in the environment at runtime.

 # Build